-Did you purchase a product online from Amazon between October 2015 and June 2020?
-You may have overpaid.
+Did you purchase a product online from Amazon between period from 1 October 2015 to at least 1 June 2020, but no later than 7 June 2023?
 Sign up through Claims Administrator to find out your rights to potential compensation for Amazon's alleged use of an anticompetitive algorithm »

 23 APR | Court of Appeal Decision Allows UK BuyBox Action to Continue